Henry Crowe (RAF officer): Between the World Wars

 In April 1919, he was assigned as a pilot in 106 Squadron.
 Effective 1 August 1919, he was re-seconded for two years to the Royal Air Force as Observer Officer.

 Assignment to 2 Squadron as a pilot followed on 1 February 1920, although it was not until 17 February 1921 that he was granted Aviators Certificate #7911.
-Whilst stationed at Fermoy, Co.
-Cork, Crowe had occasion to become involved in military operations in the Munster region, although his official role was to provide lectures to the Army on air cooperation.
+Whilst stationed at Fermoy, County Cork, Crowe had occasion to become involved in military operations in the Munster region, although his official role was to provide lectures to the Army on air cooperation.
 On 1 August 1921, he was re-seconded again to the RAF, as a flying officer.
 On 17 November 1921, he was granted a permanent commission as flying officer.
 Four days later, he transferred to 39 Squadron in Iraq as a pilot.

 On 30 June 1922, he was promoted to flight lieutenant.
 He then received three consecutive photo reconnaissance assignments, covering the next four years.
 On 17 October 1926, he became a flight commander in 14 Squadron in Amman, Jordan.
 He began RAF Staff College on 30 December 1928.

 On 8 January 1930, he was promoted from flight lieutenant to squadron leader, and spent the next three years as Staff, Deputy Directorate of Organization.
 The next three years saw him serve as officer commanding of, successively, 23 and 74 Squadrons.
 He commanded the former at Biggin Hill; the latter, he re-established on Malta during the Abyssinia Crisis of 1935.

 On 1 July 1936, he was promoted again, to wing commander.
 A series of staff assignments followed this.